davepinch/pinchy.cc/content/about/i-am-having-trouble-getting-started/say-it-write-it-express-it-somehow.md

 ---
 title: "Say it, write it, express it somehow."
-next: "Expression is physical action."
+next: "You can't merely think it."
 ---